run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 ### Special: Array of PVCs

 An array of Persistent Volume Claims (PVC) provides a way to provide a default for attaching multiple PVCs to a container.
+The syntax is:

 ``` YAML
 pvc: